arrowed/resume/README.md

 I've worked with several technologies across different toolsets in both professional and personal endeavors
 * Used and managed databases MySql, Postgres, Oracle 11,12, MsSQL, Redis
 * Used and managed web/app containers: nginx, apache, tomcat, jboss, iis, websphere, oracle application server
-* Used Web Platforms: Django, Flask, ASP MVC, ASP, JSP, JSF, Dojo
+* Used Web technologies: React+redux, Django, Flask, ASP MVC, ASP, JSP, JSF, Dojo
-* Familiar with C#, java, python and php
+* Familiar with Java, C#, Python, Javascript
+* Used, developed components for and provided operational support for microsoft Azure cloud technologies Storage,VMs,LogicApps,FunctionApps,ServiceBus.
+Limited experience with Amazon EBS, EC2, self hosted vms
+* Familiar with Docker for developement purposes
 * Developed front end application components with javascript- dojo/jquery/angular, css/bootstrap, html, ajax
 * Integrated data with json, xml, edi, flat files over rest/soap in service oriented architectures
-* Worked with git, svn, hg for source code management
+* Worked with git, svn, mercurial for source code management
 * Developed reporting solutions with Sql Server Reporting Services, JasperReports
 * Worked with Business Intelligence with Sql Server Analysis Services, Integration Services, and Reporting Services, as well as Tableau
 * Administered windows, linux, solaris, freebsd systems
 * Able to write unit testable code, as well as utilise third party testing tools such as selenium for both unit and BDD style testing.
-* Familiar with continuous integration and continuous deployment
+* Championed continuous integration and continuous deployment
-* Worked with many clients over a 10 year consulting career and developed skills with business analysis, solution management, customer management, issue triage, release planning, design and documentation, operational support, enterprise architecture review as well as technical and team leadership
+* Worked with many clients over an 11 year consulting career and developed skills with business analysis, solution management, customer management, issue triage, release planning, design and documentation, operational support, enterprise architecture review as well as technical and team leadership
 * Capable of undertaking cross stack performance investigation and improvement activities
 * Capable of leading on both on premise and cloud/iaas/paas devops type tasks for use in a production environment